Messier 81 (Bode's Galaxy) - Spiral Galaxy in Ursa Major

 The image below is a photograph of Messier 81 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.721x0.721 degrees (43.26x43.26 arcmins).

-Messier 81 (Bode's Galaxy) - Spiral Galaxy morphological classification
+Messier 81 (Bode's Galaxy) - Spiral Galaxy in Ursa Major morphological classification

-Messier 81 (Bode's Galaxy) - Spiral Galaxy is classified as Spiral (SAab) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of Messier 81 (Bode's Galaxy) - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+Messier 81 (Bode's Galaxy) - Spiral Galaxy in Ursa Major is classified as Spiral (SAab) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of Messier 81 (Bode's Galaxy) - Spiral Galaxy in Ursa Major in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of Messier 81